Canada provides no legal recognition or protection for

 In April 2010, MP Rod Bruinooge introduced Bill C-510, An Act to Prevent Coercion of Pregnant Women to Abort.
 This private member’s bill was commonly referred to as Roxanne’s Law, in honour of Roxanne Fernando, whose boyfriend tried to pressure her into having an abortion in 2007.
 When she refused, he had her killed.
 The bill sought to penalize anyone who coerced a woman into ending her pregnancy.
 The bill was voted down in Parliament later that year.

 In 2016, Conservative MP Cathay Wagantall introduced the Protection of Pregnant Women and Their Pre-born Children Act (Bill C-225).
-The bill was also referred to as Cassie and Molly’s Law, in honour of Cassandra Kaake and her pre-born child Molly who were murdered in Pickering, ON when Cassie was 7 months pregnant.
+The bill was also referred to as Cassie and Molly’s Law, in honour of Cassandra Kaake and her pre-born child Molly who were murdered in Windsor, ON when Cassie was 7 months pregnant.
 It sought to have pre-born children recognized as victims of violent crime when their mothers were victimized.
 This bill was voted down as a result of abortion politics, with opponents arguing against any legal recognition of pre-born children.

 In 2022, Conservative MP Cathay Wagantall introduced the Violence Against Pregnant Women Act (Bill C-311).
-This bill seeks to amend the Criminal Code by adding two aggravating factors for sentencing to the list in Section 718.2:
+This bill sought to amend the Criminal Code by adding two aggravating factors for sentencing to the list in Section 718.2:

 - Evidence that the offender abused a person whom the offender knew to be pregnant;